ansys/aali-flowkit/doc/source/getting_started/index.rst

             Install prerequisites by following our system-specific instructions.

-   .. grid-item-card:: Installing AALI FlowKit from GitHub
+   .. grid-item-card:: Installation
-            :link: github
+            :link: installation
             :link-type: doc

-            Clone the AALI FlowKit repository from GitHub and configure your setup.
+            Install FlowKit from source or Docker and configure your setup.

    .. grid-item-card:: Configuration
             :link: configuration